 Both goals are met through traceability and transparency measures that this project will support through standardization.
 There are already many supply chain traceability platforms on the market.
 None will dominate the world's supply chains and so must improve their interoperability so that supply chains can be traced across multiple independent platforms.
-This is the primary purpose of this project - namely to focus on the trusted exchange of supply chain sustainability information between platforms in a scalable, high integrity, low cost, and privacy preserving manner.
+This is the primary purpose of this project - namely to focus on the exchange of supply chain information between platforms.